Brown County elderly death reported

 O’NEILL — The North Central District Health Department was made aware of 28 additional cases in the district and one death on Saturday.

-Twelve cases in the district, through case investigations, have been determined to be due from community spread.
-Sixteen cases in the district, through case investigations, have been determined to be due from close contacts with confirmed positive COVID-19 cases.
+Twelve cases in the district have been determined to be due from community spread, and the other 16 have been determined to be due from close contacts with confirmed positive COVID-19 cases.

-Carol Doolittle, the district’s public information officer for the COVID-19 Response, said NCDHD regrets to inform the district of notification of an additional death in the district, a woman in her 90s in Brown County.
+Carol Doolittle, the district’s public information officer for COVID-19 response, reported an additional death in the district, a woman in her 90s in Brown County.

 “The NCDHD staff and administration send their sincerest condolences to the family during this time,” Doolittle said.